-InterruptedException when the thread is interrupted by interrupt() or AsynchronouslyInterruptedExc fire() 521 during the time between calling this method and returning from it.
+InterruptedException when the thread is interrupted by interrupt() or AsynchronouslyInterruptedException when the thread is interrupted by interrupt() or AsynchronouslyInterruptedException of the fire()539 during the time between calling this method and returning from it.

 Available since RTSJ 1.0.1 Return type changed from boolean to void because this method always returned true, and added InterruptedException.